nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/prediction/README.md

 Click [here](https://eval.ai/web/challenges/challenge-page/591/overview) for the **EvalAI prediction evaluation server**.

 ### 6th AI Driving Olympics, ICRA 2021
-The second nuScenes prediction challenge will be held at [ICRA 2021](http://www.icra2021.org/) as part of the Workshop on Evaluating Progress in Robotics through Standardized and Reproducible Benchmarks.
+The second nuScenes prediction challenge will be held at [ICRA 2021](http://www.icra2021.org/) as part of [The AI Driving Olympics: Evaluating Progress in Robotics through Standardized and Reproducible Benchmarks](https://driving-olympics.ai/).
 Submissions will be accepted from April 1 to May 26, 2021.
 The prizes will be awarded to submissions that outperform the previous state-of-the-art in their respective tracks.
-Results and winners will be announced at the Workshop on Evaluating Progress in Robotics through Standardized and Reproducible Benchmarks.
+Results and winners will be announced at [The AI Driving Olympics: Evaluating Progress in Robotics through Standardized and Reproducible Benchmarks](https://driving-olympics.ai/).
 Note that this challenge uses the same [evaluation server](https://eval.ai/web/challenges/challenge-page/591/overview) as previous prediction challenges.

 ### Workshop on Benchmarking Progress in Autonomous Driving, ICRA 2020